TheMiggiestMig/prism/README.md

 *So how do you get the file?*

-I went with converting the hex data into colored blocks :)
+I went with converting the file to an image :)

 By typing a relatively short script on the VM (`prism.ps1`), I could convert a relatively small file ( < 25KB compressed) into a series of colored blocks.
 After capturing the output via screenshots and cropping + stitching the batches of blocks together, I wrote a script (`prism.py`) to parse the image and convert it back into the original file.